 British Museum: other elements of the Esquiline Treasure

-(left) Museo Nazionale Romano: statue of Emperor Augustus as Pontifex Maximus; (centre) Centrale Montemartini: statue of a Roman general; (right) Centrale Montemartini: statue of Pothos, next to a goose, a symbol of Aphrodite
+(left) Museo Nazionale Romano: statue of Emperor Augustus as Pontifex Maximus (see an enlargement and a similar one in the Borghese Collection); (centre) Centrale Montemartini: statue of a Roman general; (right) Centrale Montemartini: statue of Pothos, next to a goose, a symbol of Aphrodite

 The statue of Augustus was discovered in 1910 not far from S. Lucia in Selci; it most likely stood in Porticus Liviae.

 The emperor is portrayed as an aged man and while performing a religious ceremony in his capacity as Pontifex Maximus (High Priest).
 In many official portraits of himself (e.g. in the statue found at Prima Porta) Augustus chose to be depicted as a military leader.

 In his last years he preferred to be represented as a pious man.
 Ara Pacis Augustae,